bewba/MoneyMoose/README.md

 <h1>Money Moose</h1>

-In its current state, MoneyMoose only has basic functionalities
+In its current state, MoneyMoose is now completely functional, however some features are lacking<br>
-ie: Tracking how much money goes in and out, and basic login

 <h2>Future updates</h2>

 <h3> MoneyMoose is currently looking to incorporate the following features:</h3>
+Implement a development database<br>
+Graphing the weekly and monthly budget allocation<br>
 Logo<br>
-Graphing the weekly and monthly budget allocation<br>
 Personalization<br>
 Data Encryption <br>
+PDF email report per week and month<br>
+Fix supabase emails<br>
 And more to come<br>

 <h3>Deployment URL</h3>